Peter Cormack: Style of play

 Born in Edinburgh, Cormack was described on his profile on the Liverpool F.C. website as "a skilful player with an eye for goal" and "a classy player who loved to entertain".

 The article as a Hibernian Hall of Fame inductee says of him:

-"Once described as a skinny kid built like a greyhound, he was as hard as nails, his fiery fiercely competitive nature earning him several altercations with officialdom.
+"Once described as a skinny kid built like a greyhound, he was as hard as nails, his fiery competitive nature earning him several altercations with officialdom.
 According to a popular Hibs player of the time, Peter could do everything, pass, beat a man, tackle and head the ball.
 The versatile Cormack could also play anywhere, out wide, midfield, up front and even in goal as he once demonstrated when keeping a clean sheet for most of the match against St Mirren after goalkeeper Willie Wilson had gone off injured."

 He offered a serious attacking threat from headers with an apparent natural ability to hang in the air.
 He had a prance like style of running, by running on the balls of his feet.
 Cormack worked hard to improve as a footballer and did extra training sessions three times a week with Peter Marinello and John Murphy at Hibs.
 With a background in cross country running, he was very fit using his stamina to tire out opponents to allow space for himself.